SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Extensions can:

-* add computed properties and computed type properties
+* add computed properties and computed static properties
 * define instance methods and type methods
 * provide new initializers
 * define subscripts